angular/angular/aio/content/guide/forms.md

    <code-example path="forms/src/app/hero-form/hero-form.component.html" header="src/app/hero-form/hero-form.component.html (powers)" region="powers"></code-example>

-If you run the app right now, you see the list of powers in the selection control.
+If you run the application right now, you see the list of powers in the selection control.
 The input elements are not yet bound to data values or events, so they are still blank and have no behavior.

 <div class="lightbox">
   <img src="generated/images/guide/forms/hero-form-3.png" alt="Early form with no binding">